Getting Started

 response = response.json()

-access_token, connection_id, integration_name = (
+access_token, connection_id, integration_name, available_endpoints = (

 response["access_token"],